appacademy/prep-work/pre-course/homework.md

 instructions, specs, and your solutions) and mail it to us at [admissions@appacademy.io](mailto:admissions@appacademy.io).
 Please also attach your Event Manager.
-If you are completing this after enrolling for the class, Please also include a link to your Twitter clone.
+If you are completing this after enrolling for the class, please send a link to your Twitter clone the Friday before your cohort begins.